xrdocs/application-hosting/_tutorials/2016-05-22-getting-started-on-xrv64.md

 ## Pre-requisites:
 * [Vagrant](https://www.vagrantup.com/downloads.html) for your Operating system
 * [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed on your laptop
+* A laptop with atleast 4-5G free RAM.
+(Each XR vagrant instance uses upto 4G RAM, so plan ahead based on the number of XR nodes you want to run)

 Tha above items are applicable to all operating systems - Mac OSX, Linux or Windows.